Responses to the research

 David Tombs, ‘Crucifixion, State Terror, and Sexual Abuse’, (Union Seminary Quarterly Review (1999).
 Open access

 During the years I have been doing this research many people have shared positive experiences and appreciation for it.
 This is especially meaningful when survivors of sexual abuse say that it has been valuable to them.
+Some have told me that it has been personally transformational and deeply meaningful to their faith.

-Alongside these many positive responses there have also been some negative responses from critics and public figures.
-The negative criticisms sometimes misunderstand the research as a hostile attack on Christian faith.
-Some of the harshest objections come from people who wrongly assume that if Jesus was subjected to sexualised violence he could no longer have the same standing within Christian tradition.
-He would somehow be worth less—or even ‘worthless’—as a religious leader.
+Some of the harsher objections seem to assume that if Jesus was subjected to sexualised violence he would be lessened and could no longer have the same standing within Christian tradition.
+It is mistakenly believed that Jesus would be damaged and worth less—or even ‘worthless’—as a religious leader if he had been mistreated in this way.

 Read more